 In addition to UCF academic colleges, the Burnett Honors College requires that students submit an Intent to Graduate form at the beginning of the semester in which the student plans to graduate from the University of Central Florida.
-(Note: summer term graduates file at the beginning of the spring semester).
 Every student who completes the Undergraduate Thesis requirements earns the Honors distinction on their diploma and transcript.

-During the student's graduating semester, the student and their Thesis Chair will receive an invitation to the Burnett Honors College graduation banquet.
-(Note: Summer term graduates participate in the spring banquet).
-Banquet is traditionally held the week of commencement.
-Students who have met Honors Undergraduate Thesis requirements are awarded the Honors medallion at the banquet.
+During the student's graduating semester, the student and their Thesis Chair will receive an invitation to the Burnett Honors College medallion conferral ceremony, where they are awarded the Honors medallion.
 The medallion is then worn with their academic regalia at commencement.

-Section II: Thesis Chair (and Committee) Eligibility
+Section II: Thesis Chair and Committee